Resilient potatoes to climate change

 The technological solution

-The project will help reduce the economic and food risk associated with climate variability in small and medium potato producers in the Andean region.
+The project will help to reduce the economic and food risk associated with climate variability in small and medium potato producers in the Andean region.
+The project strategy is based on incorporating new families and advanced potato clones with early maturity and resilient to drought, previously identified by CIP, that aim to evaluate and identify clones with high genetic merit and traits of interest in the three countries.

-It is expected, by incorporating new elite lines and advanced genotypes, to reduce potato production costs by 10% from the elimination of infrastructure for irrigation, decreased wages and reduced agrochemical usage in the cycle of cultivation, which implies less use of pesticides and reduction of labor.
+It is expected, by incorporating new elite lines and advanced genotypes, to reduce potato production costs by 10% from the elimination of irrigation infrastructure, decreased wages and reduced agrochemical usage in the cycle of cultivation, which implies less use of pesticides and reduction of labor.
 Likewise, the project will contribute to farming families' harvest security, allowing potato production to be at least 1.5-3% higher in low rainfall conditions than current cultivars.

 The beneficiaries of this project are farming families in Andean agroecosystems susceptible to drought.
 In Colombia, it will directly impact more than 700 producers from the Cundiboyacense highland region, and indirectly the potato production system that involves 100,000 families dedicated to its cultivation in 10 departments and 283 municipalities.
 In Ecuador, the direct beneficiaries will be 200 families in the Sierra Region and 150 families from the Coastal Region (Puerto La Boca and Cantagallo) which will indirectly benefit at least 2,000 families.
 In Bolivia, 420 producers will be directly impacted, using methodologies such as: guided visits, field days, and the use of virtual platforms, thus reaching farming families in the areas of the valleys.
 Likewise, at least 800 families will be indirectly impacted.
 Finally, it is expected to impact at least 530 technicians, researchers, teachers, and students from the partner entities of the platform and up to 3,000 members of the potato comunity through events to disseminate results.
 In this way, the project will impact a total of 5,000 direct beneficiaries.